keya-dialog/jsalt-dialogue-lab/README.md

 - Clean the code 🍇

 ## 💡 Up for a challenge?
 What is the minimal experiment to add?💡
-__Below is a conversation starter list related to the lab.
-Take it with a grain of salt.__
+_Below is a conversation starter list related to the topic of [clustering dialogues](https://github.com/keya-dialog/jsalt-dialogue-lab). _

 - Evaluate Encoder-Decoder models, e.g., Flan-T5.
 Which architecture is better?
 [Up for debate/experiments.](https://twitter.com/ShayneRedford/status/1668720485285199872?t=f3I3FS2VZ9Woq7GuyOeosg&s=19). 🤷
 - How would you use the embeddings for evaluation?